 "What Do I Do When I Get Home"

 Here is How to Get Started

-Decide what time during the day will be set aside for school.
+Decide what time during the day will be set aside for school time.
 Remember, students should do a minimum number of hours of school a week depending on their grade level.
-Your teacher will give your those hours.
+Your teacher will give you those hours.